Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Results

-\nc Full is significantly larger than \nc Verified, with 5.6 times the number of instances.
-Due to the high cost of Claude-4-Sonnet (about USD\,1,190) and Gemini-2.5-Pro (about USD\,600), we leave their evaluation on \nc Full for future work.
-In addition, since DeepSeek-R1 performs consistently worse than DeepSeek-v3 in RQ2, we also exclude it from the evaluation.
-Considering the better performance of Agentless, we use it as the scaffold to evaluate the remaining three models on \nc Full, and report the results in Table~\ref{full}.

-We find that all three models show decreased performance on \nc Full compared to \nc Verified.
-Specifically, the average success rate of the three used models drops from 10.82\% to 5.68\%, and the accuracy of modified files drops from 49.16\% to 43.51\%.
-Most other metrics also experience slight declines, except for Applied\% and \#Token.
-We further investigate the causes of this phenomenon.
+Considering the better average performance of Agentless and the high cost of OpenHands, we use Agentless to evaluate the models on \nc Full, and report the results in Table~\ref{full}.
+We find that all four models show decreased performance on \nc Full compared to \nc Verified.
+Specifically, the average success rate of the four used models drops from 18.20\% to 10.65\%, and the file matched rate drops from 49.49\% to 43.85\%.
+This drop may be primarily due to the increased scale and complexity, as shown in Section~\ref{Benchmark_Characteristics}, as well as the presence of some noise (e.g., ambiguous documentation changes or overly specific tests) in \nc Full.
 Since \nc Full is a large-scale dataset involving more extensive file modifications and more complex code changes, it presents a diverse range of challenges.
-In addition, because \nc Full is unverified, it contains some noise, including unclear documentation changes or low-coverage regression tests, which make it more representative of real-world, no-code feature addition tasks, but harder for LLMs to solve.
-In contrast, \nc Verified is a high-quality and more reliable subset, enabling faster and more controlled evaluation of LLMs’ ability to solve no-code feature addition tasks.
+In addition, \nc Full may contain some noise, including unclear documentation changes or low-coverage regression tests, which make it more representative of real-world documentation-driven feature addition tasks, but harder for agents to solve.
+These factors make it more challenging.

-We also find that the three models vary in robustness when handling real-world feature addition tasks in no-code scenarios.
-For DeepSeek-v3 and Qwen3-235B, success rates drop from 14.91\% to 6.94\% and 9.65\% to 3.94\%, respectively, while GPT-4o only drops from 7.89\% to 6.15\%.
-The ranking of Qwen3-235B and GPT-4o on \nc Full is the reverse of their ranking on \nc Verified.
-These results demonstrate that GPT-4o performs more robustly in application scenarios that are closer to real-world conditions compared to DeepSeek-v3 and Qwen3-235B.
+It is worth noting that the ranking and relative performance of the models on \nc Verified are preserved on \nc Full except for Qwen3-235B and GPT-4o.
+For DeepSeek-R1, DeepSeek-v3 and Qwen3-235B, success rates drop from 25.44\% to 14.83\%, 21.05\% to 11.83\%, and 13.16\% to 6.62\%, respectively, while GPT-4o only drops from 13.16\% to 9.31\%.
+Qwen3-235B and GPT-4o achieve similar performance on \nc Verified, while GPT-4o outperforms Qwen3-235B on \nc Full.
+These results demonstrate that compared to DeepSeek-v3 and Qwen3-235B, GPT-4o performs more robustly in the scenarios that are closer to real-world conditions.
+A larger decline of Qwen3-235B than GPT-4o suggests that model robustness can vary as the evaluation shifts from a curated, high-quality subset to a larger set in real-world settings.

-\answerRQ{ Since \nc Full is a large-scale dataset containing more complex edits and more diverse task scenarios, state-of-the-art LLMs perform worse on \nc Full compared to \nc Verified.
-Moreover, \nc Full is closer to real-world, no-code feature addition scenarios, enabling a more comprehensive evaluation of LLMs’ feature addition capabilities. }